NOW AVAILABLE: “I Am UNITE” 2014 Scholarship application. Click here for details.

 - Adams Middle School Red Ribbon Week photos October 2013

-Operation UNITE created an “I Am UNITE” Scholarship during the 2012-13 term that provided 19 senior high school students $1,500 to be used for post-secondary education expenses.
-This Scholarship was available to UNITE Club members, as well as students who have attended Camp UNITE (either as a counselor or camper), and who reside in UNITE’s service region.
-Recipients of the inaugural scholarship by high school were:
+The Operation UNITE Foundation created an “I Am UNITE” Scholarship during the 2012-13 term that provided 19 senior high school students $1,500 to be used for post-secondary education expenses.
+Up to 20 scholarships will be awarded this spring to members of the Class of 2014.

 2013-14 UNITE Club Forms